tpf-concurrent-benchmarks/grid_search_cpp/README.md

 The minimum required version of CMake is 3.11 as per requested in the `CMakeLists.txt` file.
 There are two projects in this repository, one in `src/master` and the other in `src/worker`.
-Either of them can be built with the following commands once you are in the root directory of the project:
+Either of them can be built with the following commands once you are in the root directory of the desired project:

 ```bash
 mkdir cmake-build-debug